-The cost of living takes into account several necessary expenses that most of us need to live from day to day.
-The cost of living includes housing, food, childcare, and educational costs, transportation costs, and medical costs.
+The cost of living considers several necessary expenses that most of us need to live from day to day.
+The cost of living includes housing, food, childcare, educational costs, transportation costs, and medical costs.

 Depending on where you live in the world, your cost of living varies.
 Even within the United States, the cost of living varies from state to state.
 Living in New York City, for example, is far more expensive than living in a rural town in Nebraska.
-The price of a 3,000-square-feet home with an inground swimming pool in a small town may be the same price as a studio apartment in a big city.
+A 3,000-square-feet home with an inground swimming pool in a small town may be the same price as a studio apartment in a big city.
 This example shows the differences in the cost of living.

 Mississippi has the lowest cost out of living of all 50 states.
-Mississippi's cost of living index is 86.1.
-Mississippi has the lowest housing costs in the country, with the average home price at $128,000 ad the average rent for a two-bedroom apartment at $746 per month.
+Mississippi's cost of living index is 84.8.
+At a housing index of 66.7, Mississippi has the lowest housing costs in the country, with the average home price at $128,000 ad the average rent for a two-bedroom apartment at $795 per month.
 With the lowest cost of living in the country comes the lowest median household income of $43,567 per year.

-The state with the second-lowest cost of living is Arkansas.
-Arkansas has a cost of living index of 86.9, with housing, transportation, and healthcare costs all being significantly lower than the national average.
+The state with the third-lowest cost of living in Arkansas.
+Arkansas has a cost of living index of 87.8, with housing, transportation, and healthcare costs all being significantly lower than the national average.
+Arkansas's housing index is just 75.2, meaning that residents spend about $708 per month on average on rent or mortgages.
 To live comfortably in Arkansas, one would need to make only $44,571 for a family, which is just below the median household income of $45,726.

-Missouri has the fourth-lowest overall cost of living.
-Missouri's housing index is only 70.6, with the second-lowest average rent in the country for a two-bedroom apartment of $827 per month.
+With a cost of living index of 88.9, Missouri has the fifth-lowest overall cost of living.
+Missouri's housing index is only 71.6, meaning that in some parts of the state, residents can score a four-bedroom home for a little over $200,000.
 Missouri has the lowest gas prices of any state, with regular gasoline costing $2.209 per gallon as of January 2020.
 The livable wage in Missouri for a family of four is $53,078, which would just be covered by the state's median household income of $53,560.